scandyna/mdt-cmake-modules/doc/ConanAndCMake.rst

 Looking in the Qt recipe,
 it seems that some workaround is possible.

+A first simple example
+""""""""""""""""""""""

-First, create a file, for example ``my-project-conan-cmake-modules.cmake``:
+First, create a file, for example ``my_project-conan-cmake-modules.cmake``:

 .. code-block:: CMake

-  # This file is only used by conan generators the generates CMake package config files
+  # This file is only used by conan generators that generates CMake package config files

   # TODO: must I remove this ?
   # TODO: below does not work